 - Upon your initial login, you will be required to change your PIN.
 Your new PIN must be between 4 and 9 digits and can be alphanumeric (letters and numbers).

 - Upon your initial login, you will be asked to verify your demographic information.
 This information is what we currently have in the database for you and can be updated at any time.
 The information that we keep on file includes your address, phone number, cell phone number and emergency contact information.
 To continue, you must select one of the two buttons at the bottom of the page that asks for your demographic information.
 Please be sure to logout when you are done.
 If you have any questions about or need assistance with Campus Anyware, please email IT Support at email@example.com.

 PEER MENTORING PROGRAM

 To help first-year students navigate the first-year experience, AJMLS pairs all first-year students with peer mentors, upper-class students who were selected based on their academic success, interpersonal skills, and/or strong leadership skills.
 The overall objective of the AJMLS Peer Mentoring Program is to improve the quality of life for the new student by providing academic, social, and personal support.

 The Bursar, Phyllis Adams, will be available to all students on Monday through Friday from 9:30 a.m. to 6:30 p.m.
-The Bursar’s Office is located on the second floor in the Student Services Suite.
+The Bursar’s Office is located on the second floor in the Student Affairs suite.
 Below are frequently asked questions for the Bursar.